Aspose/releases.aspose.com/content/en/cad/net/new-releases/aspose.cad-for-.net-24.6.md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">Contains MSI installer for full product installation of Aspose.CAD for .NET v24.6</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+We are excited to announce the release of Aspose.CAD for .NET 24.6 (MSI)!
+This update includes a comprehensive set of improvements and feature upgrades to empower your CAD development in .NET.

+### Key Highlights

+### Optimized Rendering and Processing:
+- Experience a significant improvement in the accuracy and quality of MTEXT rendering within your C# and VB.NET apps.
+- This .NET CAD API release streamlines DWG to PNG conversions with reduced memory consumption.
+- Developers can efficiently parse predefined colors within STP files.
+- Ensure accurate handling of default fonts during text processing.

+### Improved DWG/DXF Editing and Export:
+- Effortlessly modify and save bitmap images embedded in your DWG files.
+- Overcome issues encountered during DWG/DXF export and recombination with Aspose.CAD for .NET 24.6.
+- With the latest CAD library version, you can export current DXF exporter modules for broader utilization.

+### Broader File Format Support:
+- Easily address exceptions encountered during IFC to STP conversions within your document conversion apps.
+- We have fixed the issues related to the FBX to STP conversion.
+- Better handle hidden lines during DXF to PDF conversion using this C# CAD library version.
+- Support for reading and writing required sections within various file formats has now been implemented.

+### Fixes and Refinements:
+Several functionality enhancements related to DWG/DXF processing, MLeaders in DWG to PDF export, and other operations have been introduced.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.CAD for .NET 24.6 Release Notes](https://releases.aspose.com/cad/net/release-notes/2024/aspose-cad-for-net-24-6-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}